gbrrestoration/rrap-mds-knowledge-hub/information-system/provenance/registering-model-runs/establishing-required-entities.md

     -   dataset templates
     -   workflow templates

-Some entities are artefacts of activities and are not reusable:
+Some entries relate to things that happened (occurrents) which will not be later re-used:

 -   activities
     -   model runs

-Whenever reusable entities which describe the same _thing_ are being referenced, it is critical to the integrity of the provenance graph that the same identifier (and therefore entity) is used.
+Whenever we refer to reusable things, it is critical to the integrity of the provenance graph that a consistent identifier is used, so that we know we are talking about the same thing.

 For example - before registering a new organisation, ensure that the organisation doesn't already exist.

-To find existing entities, you can [explore the registry](../registry/exploring_the_registry.html).
+To discover existing entities, you can [explore the registry](../registry/exploring_the_registry.html).

 ## What entities are required to register provenance?